https://propellerads.com/publishers/?ref_id=mNXh

 LAHUY ISLAND, CARAMOAN, CAMARINES SUR, PHILIPPINES

-Lahuy Island is the biggest island of all the islands in the peninsular town of Caramoan, Camarines Sur, Philippines, stretching almost 10 kilometers in length.
-Its location is on the Pacific coast facing the open ocean water of the Pacific Ocean on the eastern tip.
-Lahuy island consists of Four barangays, namely, Daraga, Gata, Gogon, and Oring.
+Lahuy Island is the biggest of all the islands in the peninsular town of Caramoan, Camarines Sur, Philippines.
+It is almost 10 kilometers in length and is located on the Pacific coast, facing the open ocean on the eastern tip.
+Lahuy Island consists of Four barangays: Daraga, Gata, Gogon, and Oring.

 Click the play tab on the below thumbnail to watch the Part 1 video of Barangay Daraga on YouTube.

-Lahuy island has now become a rising tourism adventure site drawing thousands of tourists to feed their curiosity about the island.
-It has excellent potential to become one of the main destinations in the Philippines by its unique characters, perfect escapade destination with beige sugary fine sands, unspoiled surroundings, and the great ocean waves.
+Lahuy Island has become a rising tourism adventure site, drawing thousands of tourists to feed their curiosity about the island.
+It has excellent potential to become one of the main destinations in the Philippines because of its unique characters, perfect escapade destination with beige, sugary fine sands, unspoiled surroundings, and incredible ocean waves.

 Click the play tab on the below thumbnail to watch the Part 2 video of Barangay Daraga on YouTube.

-Though getting thronged by tourists at present, there is still lots more to do to utilize its full potential to become among the prime destinations.
+Though thronged by tourists at present, much more needs to be done to utilize its full potential and become one of the prime destinations.

-The island draws intense admiration for its aquamarine ocean water and the blending of the green mountain scenery with the beautiful shorelines.
-Not to mention also the welcoming and hospitable residents of the island who are ready to accommodate visitors.
+The island is highly admired for its aquamarine ocean water, the blending of green mountain scenery with beautiful shorelines, and the welcoming and hospitable residents who are ready to accommodate visitors.

 Click the arrow tab to see more images of Daraga, Lahuy Island